Uses for Baking Soda

 26 Things You Never Knew Baking Soda Could Do

-Baking soda can be used to make inexpensive cleaners, health and beauty products, pet supplies and so much more.
-Give these baking soda-based recipes a try, and unlock the power of baking soda in your home:
+Baking soda can be used to make inexpensive cleaners, health and beauty products, pet supplies, and so much more.
+Give these baking soda-based ideas a try, and unlock the power of baking soda in your home.

 - Carpet Deodorizer: Sprinkling your carpet with baking soda and allowing it time to absorb the odors is an inexpensive and natural way to get rid of pet odors.